Ayala-b/chat-app-frontend/README.md

    **Example `.env` file:**
    ```
-   # If you’re using Firebase emulators for local development
+   # In using Firebase emulators for local development
    VITE_APP_USE_EMULATORS=true

 4. **Run the development server:**